doughnah/mookit/Docs/Calendar.md

 * multiSelect - (*boolean*: defaults to false)
 * selectDayType - (*boolean*: defaults to false)
 * selectRange - (*boolean*: defaults to false)
+* hideInput - (*boolean*: defaults to true) If true, this will turn the input into a hidden input field

 ### Returns: